 Still, Amazon’s strength lies in its skills library.
 This lets you add features to Alexa, building up her capabilities.
 These include status updates for the Tube or BBC headlines, for example.
 Some skills require some clunky language to get them to work (‘Alexa, ask the xxx skill to…’) – but, ultimately, you can make the Echo do what you want.

 If I have one complaint, it’s that there’s still no option to turn on a two-word wake-up phrase.
 As a result, Alexa can and will go off at random when she thinks she’s heard the wake-up word.
 Just listen to a Lexus advert on TV, for example.
 Both Google Home and Siri have two-word wake-up phrases.

 Key to the original Echo’s success was its smart home integration, with Alexa working with a greater number of smart devices than any other voice assistant around.
 The new Echo doesn’t add anything to the mix, but it maintains the same number of skills as all other Alexa-based devices – and you get access to the new Alexa app.

 As a result, you can now control some devices directly from the app.
 Being able to control multiple devices from multiple vendors using one app is potentially very powerful, although Amazon isn’t quite there yet in terms of offering a complete experience.

 For example, I couldn’t set my smart thermostat’s temperature, but I could use its quick actions.
-I could turn a Hue light on or off and adjust brightness, but I couldn’t change its colour.
+Light bulb support is better: I could turn a Hue light on or off and adjust brightness, and change itss colour.
 Nevertheless, it’s a move in the right direction.

 Routines are a neat new feature, and let you perform multiple actions after you use the set trigger phase.
 For example, in my home, saying ‘Alexa, goodbye’ turns off all of my smart lights and sets my heating to Away mode.